Creating Your Cover Letter

 How to Find the Name of a Hiring Manager

 It is worth your time to discover the name of the hiring manager or other company contact person who will be reviewing your employment documents.
-Sometimes this name is provided in the job posting, other times it will take a concerted effort to find it.
-Here are a few tactics you can use to find the contact person’s name:
+Sometimes this name is provided in the job posting; other times it will take a concerted effort to find it.
+Here are a few strategies you can use to find the contact person’s name:

 Call and ask